 - Baby dummies

 - Inflatable swimming pools

-One huge step we can take is to reduce the amount of plastic products we are buying and using (similar to the movement that’s going around on replacing single-use plastics).
-This will help to minimise our individual impact on plastic pollution, reduce our exposure to those harmful chemicals, and in the long run, may help us to save money (win-win for all!).
-Here are some great ways to start:
+One change each of us can make is to reduce the amount of plastic products we buy and use.
+This will help minimise our individual impact on plastic pollution, reduce our exposure to those toxic chemicals, and in the long run may even help us save money!
+Here are some great places to start:

 - Reuse and recycle as much as possible.